Hot Tub Buying Guide

 Price of electricity

-Frequency of usage (pumps, chemicals)
+Frequency of hot tub use (pumps, chemicals)

-The temperature of the water
+The water temperature

 The model and quality of insulation

+Hot tub ownership means doing some maintenance.
 To properly maintain your hot tub, you need to carry out tasks like cleaning the inside of the tub, cleaning the filters, and checking the chemical levels.

 Financing a hot tub

-If you don't have the money to purchase a hot tub, you can opt for the financing option.
+If you don't have the money to purchase a hot tub, you can opt to finance it.
 You don't necessarily have to go for cheap hot tubs or the wrong hot tub because you cannot pay the upfront cost.

 You also don't have to pay any interest if you settle the agreement before the holiday period ends.
 There is a fixed interest rate of 12.9% APR over four years.

 Plan the installation of the hot tub and know its costs

-Where you are going to install the hot tub?
+Where are you going to install the hot tub?

 So, an important part of choosing the area for the installation of your hot tub is the size of the access point.
 If the entry is not wide enough, you can arrange for a crane delivery with your dealer.